Support

 In summary, multi CDNs are a fantastic solution for distributing content across more servers in even more geographic regions.
 For the right companies, this method of content distribution is very efficient as users around the world will have more or less equal access to the same speeds.

 However, before considering the addition of a multi CDN structure, website owners should first pinpoint website performance issues that may be easily corrected.
-This may be result in enough of a performance increase to avoid opting for a multi CDN although if not, an internal audit based on a company's needs and goals should be undertaken.
+This may result in enough of a performance increase to avoid opting for a multi CDN although if not, an internal audit based on a company's needs and goals should be undertaken.
 This will help determine if a multi CDN solution is required or if a single CDN will deliver the required performance without the added complexity.